Are you traveling to Bali with kids?

 41. Non-motorised water sports

-A lot of hotels include ocean kayaking, amongst other water sports in their pricing in Nusa Dua.
+A lot of hotels include ocean kayaking, among other water sports in their pricing in Nusa Dua.
 So head out on that gorgeous ocean, just make sure you cover up – it’s hot.

 42. Seawalker Bali